The-Marcy-Lab-School/breakthrough-server-side-project/README.md

 ## WHY

 - Chance to practice and solidfy this unit's materials.
-- In preparation for their Demo Day projects at the end of the fellowship.
+- In preparation for your Demo Day projects at the end of the fellowship.
 - To have fun!

 ## Guidelines